elasticio/sugarcrm-component/README.md

 # Configuration Info
 ## Required environment variables
 No environment variables need to be configured.
+Parameter `platform` should be set to 'custom' in order to avoid any potential login conflicts.

 ## Version and compatibility information
 This component interacts with version 10 of the SugarCRM REST API.
 It has been